Terminology & care

 Look for three things: glazed ceramic (it wipes clean and never absorbs damp tea water), a stable base that will not tip when you set a wet whisk down half-awake, and a smooth rounded dome with an open top so air reaches the center of the whisk head.

 Traditional kuse naoshi come in wood or ceramic.
 For a kitchen counter, we sell ceramic only: wood can hold moisture in a way glazed ceramic simply cannot, and a whisk holder's whole job is drying.
-Ours is a classic chasen-nari profile — a rounded cone with an opening at the top — glazed, 7 cm tall with a 6 cm footprint, small enough to live next to the kettle.
-It comes in 12 glazes, from moon white to gradient blue; the full color gallery is on our ceramic matcha whisk holder homepage.
+The full material comparison, plastic included, is in our guide on ceramic, bamboo, or plastic whisk holders.
+Ours is a classic kuse naoshi profile — a rounded cone with an opening at the top — glazed, 7 cm tall with a 6 cm footprint, small enough to live next to the kettle.
+It comes in 10 glazes, from soft sunset red to deep jade teal; the full color gallery is on our ceramic matcha whisk holder homepage.
 If you are starting from zero rather than upgrading, the same holder design is included in our 6-piece matcha whisk set alongside a spouted bowl, chasen, sieve, and bamboo scoops — the set's chashaku scoop gets its own guide too.
 And if the holder is a present for the matcha person in your life, our matcha gift set guide helps you pick between the single piece and the full set.

 Our test